KitchenTossups/Assessment2-Fork/README.md

 # ![image](https://user-images.githubusercontent.com/68441699/215606234-cde9b149-eb91-401c-bb5d-5fb7e019c137.png) Team: Magic 8-Balls

 ## Piazza Panic!
 In this game, you control chefs one at a time, switching using **TAB**.
 Move around the kitchen with **WASD**, picking up food from boxes using **SPACE** and take them to the correct prep station to turn them into delicious componenets.
-Combine food items by placing them on top of eachother then take the finished item to the serving counter to be served to your waiting customers!
+Combine food ingredients by placing them on top of eachother then take the finished ingredients to the serving counter to be served to your waiting customers!
 ### Controls:
 - Switch Chef : TAB
 - Movement : W, A, S, D